-The ET-44 is equipped with a DPU (Distributed Power Unit) light function for operating on the rear of a train in DPU-Pusher service.
+This locomotive is equipped with a DPU (Distributed Power Unit) light function for operating on the rear of a train in DPU-Pusher service.
 As required under U.S.C.
 Title 49, this function (F5), when activated, will extinguish the head and ditch lights in the leading direction and illuminate the headlight in the trailing direction at reduced brightness.
 This feature is to mark the rear of the train.
 To return the lighting to normal operation, press F5 again to toggle this function off.
-NOTE: Canadian National model have a separate red light on the right rear and left front that are illuminated in addition to the rear headlight.